Unboxed-Software/solana-course/content/program-state-management.md

 ### 1. Get the starter code

-If you didn’t complete the demo from the last lesson or just want to make sure that you didn’t miss anything, you can reference the starter code [here](https://beta.solpg.io/6295b25b0e6ab1eb92d947f7).
+If you didn’t complete the demo from the last lesson or just want to make sure that you didn’t miss anything, you can reference [the starter code](https://beta.solpg.io/6295b25b0e6ab1eb92d947f7).

 Our program currently includes the `instruction.rs` file we use to deserialize the `instruction_data` passed into the program entry point.
 We have also completed `lib.rs` file to the point where we can print our deserialized instruction data to the program log using the `msg!` macro.